 The documentation should be typed or printed on letterhead, dated and signed.
 It should include the name, title and professional credentials of the evaluator.
 Evaluators must ensure that the documentation is legible.

 The "Shelf Life" of the Disability Documentation

-The recency of documentation is critical to the establishment of the test-taker's current functional limitations.
+The recency of documentation is critical to the establishment of the test taker's current functional limitations.
 Most testing agencies, including ETS, have guidelines regarding the duration for which documentation is deemed acceptable.
-As a general rule, learning disabilities (LD) or autism spectrum disorder (ASD) documentation needs to be written within the past five years, and ADHD documentation needs to be no more than three years old.
+As a general rule, learning disabilities (LD), ADHD or autism spectrum disorder (ASD) documentation needs to be written within the past five years.

 Objective evidence regarding psychiatric disabilities, traumatic brain injury (TBI) and other disabilities that are more changeable or modifiable with medication or other treatments should be updated every six months.
 If a test taker has sustained a head injury or has had brain surgery in the past six months, recovery may be still taking place, and documentation needs to be updated more frequently.
 However, if a head injury or brain surgery took place more than two or three years ago, then the five-year rule may apply for substantiating evidence of a functional impairment.
 If the disability is a permanent health or sensory impairment (e.g., blindness or cerebral palsy), documentation does not have to be as recent, but the rationale for the accommodations requested should be provided by a qualified professional.

 For test takers with LD and/or dual diagnoses of LD/ADHD, a complete and comprehensive re-evaluation is no longer necessary for basic accommodations (i.e., time-and-one-half and rest breaks).
 Instead, a documentation update may be sufficient if all three of the following conditions are met: